ilja89/task2022/docs/README.md

 ### Installing TalTech theme

+This step is optional.
+TalTech theme is not needed for solving most tasks.
+Skip this on first setup.

-Ask access to the theme repository or a direct zip file for the `Taltech Boost` theme in our chat.
+When really needed, ask access to the theme repository or a direct zip file for the `Taltech Boost` theme in our chat.

 Copy the theme inside the Moodle container
 ```